Mutual Information-Maximizing Quantized Belief Propagation Decoding of Regular LDPC Codes: Abstract

 \section{Abstract}

-In mutual information-maximizing lookup table (MIM-LUT) decoding of low-density parity-check (LDPC) codes, table lookup operations are used to replace arithmetic operations.
-In practice, large tables need to be decomposed into small tables to save the memory consumption, at the cost of degraded error performance.
-In this paper, we propose a method, called mutual information-maximizing quantized belief propagation (MIM-QBP) decoding, to remove the lookup tables used for MIM-LUT decoding.
-Our method leads to a very efficient decoder, namely the MIM-QBP decoder, which can be implemented based only on simple mappings and fixed-point additions.
-Simulation results show that the MIM-QBP decoder can always considerably outperform the state-of-the-art MIM-LUT decoder, mainly because it can avoid the performance loss due to table decomposition.
-Furthermore, the MIM-QBP decoder with only 3 bits per message can outperform the floating-point belief propagation (BP) decoder at high signal-to-noise ratio (SNR) regions when testing on high-rate codes with a maximum of 10--30 iterations.
+In this paper, we propose a class of finite alphabet iterative decoder (FAID), called mutual information-maximizing quantized belief propagation (MIM-QBP) decoder, for decoding regular low-density parity-check (LDPC) codes.
+Our decoder follows the reconstruction-calculation-quantization (RCQ) decoding architecture that is widely used in FAIDs.
+We present the first complete and systematic design framework for the RCQ parameters, and prove that our design with sufficient precision at node update is able to maximize the mutual information between coded bits and exchanged messages.
+Simulation results show that the MIM-QBP decoder can always considerably outperform the state-of-the-art mutual information-maximizing FAIDs that adopt two-input single-output lookup tables for decoding.
+Furthermore, with only 3 bits being used for each exchanged message, the MIM-QBP decoder can outperform the floating-point belief propagation decoder at the high signal-to-noise ratio regions when testing on high-rate LDPC codes with a maximum of 10 and 30 iterations.